nuuuwan/news_lk3_data/README.md

 COLOMBO (News 1st); The program to identify drivers who violate traffic rules through the CCTV camera system installed in Colombo will begin today.

-Police Spokesperson SSP Nihal Talduwa says fines for detected vehicle offenses will be directed to the local police station of the vehicle owner's registered address.
+Police Spokesperson SSP Nihal Thalduwa says fines for detected vehicle offenses will be directed to the local police station of the vehicle owner's registered address.

+Supreme Court to consider Fundamental Rights application by Cardinal Malcolm Ranjith

 BREAKING: Five people shot dead near Beliatta Exit of Southern Expressway

 Special dengue control program in Colombo, Gampaha, Jaffna and Kandy districts throughout the year

 CCTV camera system to identify traffic violations to commence today

-Investigative report over controversial human immunoglobulin purchase handed to Attorney General

 ◼️